The Speed-Robustness Trade-Off for First-Order Methods with Additive Gradient Noise: Smooth strongly convex functions

+We now use the interpolation conditions to search for a Lyapunov function that depends on the state $\x^t$ of the lifted system that satisfies the conditions in \cref{sec:lyapunov} to certify either the convergence rate or sensitivity.
+Motivated by the fact that the nonnegative inequalities in~\eqref{eq:cvx_ineq} are quadratic in the inputs and outputs of the gradient and linear in the function values, we search for certificates $V : \R^{(n+2\ell)\times d}\times\R^\ell\to\R$ of the form

-Since $V$ is quadratic in the augmented state and linear in the augmented function values, we can efficiently search for such Lyapunov functions using the following linear matrix inequalities that make use of the characterization of smooth strongly convex functions in \cref{lem:cvx_func_ineq}.
-The proof is provided in~\cref{appendix:proof_cvx_lmi}
+where $\x = (\bxi,\f)$ is the state of the lifted system, and we search over parameters $P=P^\tp \in\R^{(n+2\ell)\times(n+2\ell)}$ and $p\in\R^\ell$.
+Since $V$ is quadratic in the augmented state and linear in the augmented function values, we can efficiently search for such Lyapunov functions using the following linear matrix inequalities that leverage the characterization of smooth strongly convex functions in \cref{lem:cvx_func_ineq}.